 Carrie Hack is a passionate designer and artist with a multitude of skill sets and talents.
 Her areas of expertise include product design, surface and pattern design, color material and finish knowledge, sustainability design, and new materials and processes.
-Her hands on skills, in-depth material knowledge, and strong attention to aesthetic detail contribute to the success of her design process.
+She also has a great deal of knowledge in brand identity, graphics, and ui/ux design.
+Her hands on skills, in-depth material knowledge, and strong attention to aesthetic detail, and teamwork contribute to the success of her design process.

 Born in upstate New York, she holds a Bachelor of Fine Arts degree in Ceramics from the State University of New York at New Paltz.
-She 5 years of experience working in the Kitchen and Bath industry designing meaningful products, executing successful CMF solutions, and delivering in-depth trend analysis.
-She recently won a scholarship competition through the Nuova Accademia di Belle Arti to study toward a Master of Arts in Product Design and resides in Milan, Italy to pursue her Masters while working as a freelance designer.
+She has 5 years of experience working in the Kitchen and Bath industry designing meaningful products, executing successful CMF solutions, and delivering in-depth trend analysis for forecasting and business strategy.
+She graduated with Honors with a Master of Arts in Product Design at the Nuova Accademia di Belle Arti in Milan, Italy, after winning a scholarship to attend the University in 2019.
+She now resides in Milan, Italy working as a freelance designer.

 d o m a i n s

 p r o d u c t d e s i g n